-A Magen David Adom representative stationed in Nice, France said Friday afternoon that two elderly sisters belonging to the local Jewish community are missing following the Bastille Day terror attack that killed 84 people.
+A Magen David Adom representative stationed in Nice, France said Friday afternoon that two elderly sisters belonging to the Jewish community in France are missing following the Bastille Day terror attack that killed 84 people.

 Bruno Israel Lellouche told The Jerusalem Post that the siblings have reportedly not made contact with family members since Thursday's tragedy where spectators had gathered to watch a fireworks display.

 Lellouche himself was out for dinner with his wife on the evening of the attack.
-They went to get ice cream for dessert on the Promenade des Anglais, when they suddenly heard gunshots and saw crowds of people running.
+They went to get ice cream for dessert, when they suddenly heard gunshots and saw crowds of people running.

 They took cover in a restaurant where they remained for two hours, until police came to tell them it was safe to come out.
 "Everyone was down on the ground, there were lots of babies, it looked like a war," he told The Post.